TharinduRusira/ProGraph/src/cpp/README.md

 **Requirements**

-The only build requirement is the *Eigen* (teted with v3.3.9) library which is a header-only dependency.
+The only build requirement is the *Eigen* (tested with v3.3.9) library which is a header-only dependency.
 Please copy the 'Eigen' directory into `include`.
 The `include_path` will be resolved  by `cmake`.

 https://eigen.tuxfamily.org/index.php?title=Main_Page